Erik De Soir

 Military Career:

-Major Erik De Soir graduated from the Royal Military Academy in 1988 with a Master’s Degree in Social & Military Sciences.
+Major Erik De Soir graduated from the Royal Military Academy in 1988 with a Master’s Degree in Social and Military Sciences.
 After fulfilling the Infantry School, he was assigned to the Liberation Battalion of the 1st Mechanised Brigade as a platoon commander.

-In September 1991, he was called back at the Department of Behavioural Sciences of the Royal Military Academy, Chair of Psychology, to teach the courses of general and social psychology.
-In 1997 he fulfilled several military courses (e.g. the Course for Staff Techniques & the Company Commander's Course) before completing his military training with the Candidate Senior Officer Course at the Royal Higher Institute for Defence in Brussels.
+In September 1991, he was called back to the Department of Behavioural Sciences of the Royal Military Academy, Chair of Psychology, to teach the courses of general and social psychology.
+In 1997 he fulfilled several military courses (for example, the Course for Staff Techniques & the Company Commander's Course) before completing his military training with the Candidate Senior Officer Course at the Royal Higher Institute for Defence in Brussels.
 In 2009, he was assigned as Commander of the Psychosocial Support Section to the Well-being Department of the Belgian Defence.
-He is currently the Domain Manager Human Factors & Medicine Research at the Department of Scientific and Technological Research of Defence at the Royal Higher Institute for Defence.
+He is currently the Domain Manager of Human Factors & Medicine Research at the Department of Scientific and Technological Research of Defence at the Royal Higher Institute for Defence.

 Academic Training: